-We can do this at the beach, at the park, or simply in our own backyard.
-Add your precious family pet to multiply the effect; or even better, go to a nearby “petting farm”, as I've done for many years.
+If you are like me, animals are one of the best ways to calm the mind and body.
 This day I was able to foster a baby goat by taking him back to camp for the afternoon.
 It truly warmed my heart when he went to sleep in my arms.

 How often do you really take your shoes off and walk on the grass or on the sand at the beach or spend quiet time enjoying the sights and sounds of nature?

 If you have been living with fibromyalgia for any amount of time, you likely experience excess “stimulation” on a regular basis.
 Because of our propensity to have overactive nerves and a heightened “alert”, the nervous and endocrine systems are too often “overworked and underpaid ,” as I like to say.

 fibromyalgia, we are ultra-sensitive to many things in our environment.
 Radiation

 from computers and cell phones, lights, sounds, toxins, pollution, and the many

 stressors that we all experience on a daily basis.